 In 2020, DARIAH selected two streams of funding as part of the Theme funding call, ‘Arts Exchanges’ and ‘Arts, Humanities and COVID-19’.
 The call attracted a high number of well articulated and competitive applications, mainly addressing, perhaps not surprisingly, the topic of ‘Arts, Humanities and COVID-19’.

-With an overall budget of 87.920 €, DARIAH funded nine projects for a one year period (December 2020 – December 2021).
-Over the next couple of weeks we will be presenting their results with a special focus on each of these projects.
+With an overall budget of 87.920 €, DARIAH funded nine projects for a year (December 2020 – December 2021).
+This series presents their results with a special focus on each of these projects.